jasonsturges/mysql-dotnet-core/README.md

 ## Environment Setup

+Make sure you have the [.NET 5.0 SDK](https://dotnet.microsoft.com/download) installed on your system.

-If using Visual Studio Code, you will need to generate ASP.NET Core developer certificates by issuing the following commands from a terminal:
+If you're using Visual Studio Code, you will need to generate ASP.NET Core developer certificates by issuing the following commands from a terminal:

     dotnet dev-certs https --clean
     dotnet dev-certs https